ryanwprice/ixd-github/readme.md

 **Protip:** Always `git pull` before editing group code.
 That way you'll be sure to have the latest and greatest version of the group project.
 This will also drastically reduce the odds of merge conflicts!

-## Forking & Pulling

-"Fork" is GitHub lingo for getting a copy of an existing repo.
-This is a way for people to share access with strangers who may want to contribute to a large project (like Linux, for example).
-"Pulling" allows the original author to control who's code updates will be brought into the fold and added to the project.

-Forking is way more complicated than anything we need for group projects, but worth noting as something to explore down the road.

 ## Branching

 Branching is a way to work on a project without affecting the regular [flow](https://guides.github.com/introduction/flow/) of the project—you are _branching_ off from the main project and your commits do not affect the master version of the repository.